aisingapore/TagUI/README.md

 ![TagUI Users](https://raw.githubusercontent.com/kelaberetiv/TagUI/master/src/media/tagui_users.png)

 Write flows in simple TagUI language and automate away repetitive time-consuming tasks on your computer.
 Tasks include those on websites (native support for Chrome and Edge), desktop apps, or the command line.
 The TagUI project is [open-source and free forever](https://www.linkedin.com/posts/kensoh_sneak-preview-of-tagui-ms-word-plug-in-v3-activity-6796860165338595328-02wD).
 It's easy to setup and use, and works on Windows, macOS and Linux.
 Besides English, flows can be written in [22 other languages](https://github.com/kelaberetiv/TagUI/tree/master/src/languages), so you can do RPA using your [native language](https://github.com/kelaberetiv/TagUI/blob/master/flows/samples/8_chineseflow.tag).
+With the new TagUI turbo mode, you can even run your automation at 10X faster than normal human speed!

 # Language designed for RPA